omkar-here/Promotion-Engine/Readme.md

 # Promotion_Engine
-> We have made a dummy site for testing out headless Promotion engine for generating Coupons for promoting sales on other platforms by integrating our API's with them.
+> We have made a dummy site for testing our headless Promotion engine for generating Coupons for promoting sales on other platforms by integrating our API's with them.

 Link to the [Pizza Site](https://github.com/omkar-here/Pizza-Site) we made